CTCycle/BGRemover/README.md

 use of the DeepLabV3+ model trained on the human image segmentation dataset.
 BGRemover includes a GUI (written using PySimpleGUI) that allows selecting a folder where the pictures are contained, as well as the output folder where you want to store pictures with removed background.
 Once you have loaded the pictures, just hit the "remove background" button and wait for the magic to happen!
 The embedded progress bar will show the current progress of the operations.
 Pictures are kept with same size ratio of the original images!

+_Remember that the pretrained DeepLabV3+ model works best on images of humans, and you results may vary when used with other subjects._

-Weight file (for the DeepLabV3+ model): https://drive.google.com/file/d/17QKxSIBFhyJoDps93-sCVHnVV6UWS1sG/view
+**Weight file (for the DeepLabV3+ model):** https://drive.google.com/file/d/17QKxSIBFhyJoDps93-sCVHnVV6UWS1sG/view

 ## Requirements